Vienna temple attack

-On Sunday 24 May 2009, several people in the Guru Ravidass Gurdwara in Vienna, Austria, were attacked by six men carrying knives and guns.
+On Sunday 24–25 May 2009, several people in the Guru Ravidass Gurdwara in Vienna, Austria, were attacked by six men carrying knives and guns.
 Two of the victims were identified as visiting Dera Sach Khand head Niranjan Dass, 68, and another leader, Ramanand Dass, 57, who suffered multiple gunshot wounds and died the next day in hospital.
 At least 15 others were injured, including 4 of the attackers, who were in the end subdued by the other worshipers.
-It was described as a terrorist attack committed by Sikh fundamentalists.
+This shooting came to be known as the Vienna attack.
+It was described as a terrorist attack committed by Sikh fundamentalists, who viewed the dera as "blasphemous" and adhering to the Sikh maryada.
 The incident sparked riots across Northern India.
+It led to the formalization of a separate Ravidassia religion from mainstream Sikhism.

+Attack and motive

+The attack occurred at the Ravidasi temple in Vienna on 25 May 2009, when five orthodox Sikhs wielding firearms shot dera-leader Sant Niranjan Dass and his second-in-command Sant Ramanand Maharaj in-front of the congregants that had been gathered there, killing Ramanand.
+The motivation for the attack was that the orthodox Sikhs viewed the Ravidasis as blasphemous for maintaining a living-guru (dehdari) lineage, had idols and images of Ravidas, and kept the Guru Granth Sahib on the same level as their human guru and beside idols/portraits of Ravidas, since Sikhs view it as offensive for anyone to bow to anything else other than the Guru Granth Sahib in the scripture's presence, as the scripture is viewed as the living embodiment of the Sikh guru.